Saurav-Ganguly/Sqlflite_demo/README.md

-# sqllite_demo
+# TODO List App

-A new Flutter project.
+A todolist app using sqlflite for data persistance in flutter

 ## Getting Started